-5. Support of 4Gb/s adapters in Direct I/O virtualized environments.
+6. Support of 4Gb/s adapters in Direct I/O virtualized environments.

-Default driver configuration fails to initialize 4Gb/s adapters in virtualized environments that use Direct I/O or SFPT.
-This may result in the system not responding or an uninitialized LPFC adapter in Intel VT-d and AMD-V IOMMU systems.
+The default driver configuration fails to initialize 4Gb/s adapters in virtualized environments that use Direct I/O or Secure File Transfer Protocol (SFPT).
+This might result in the system not responding or an uninitialized LPFC adapter in Intel VT-d and AMD-V IOMMU systems.